theladygen/city-explorer/README.md

 Finish time:8:30pm
 Actual time needed to complete: 4 hrs

-Name of feature:
+Name of feature: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner
-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hrs
-Start time:
+Start time: 8:30pm
-Finish time:
+Finish time: 11pm
-Actual time needed to complete:
+Actual time needed to complete: 2.5 hrs